Types of Degrees Marketing Majors Are Getting

 Online Marketing Programs

-In 2018-2019, 1,137 schools offered a marketing program of some type.
+In the 2018-2019 academic year, 1,137 schools offered some type of marketing program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|